JavaScript Data Types

 3. Boolean

-The Boolean type represents logical values: true or false.
+The Boolean type holds true or false values for logical operations.

 • Example: